Saltwater Fly Fishing Guiding in Kristiansand, Norway

 Accommodation Options

 Your booking officially includes 6 or 9 hours of guiding per day, as selected when booking.
 The default meeting point is Kvitefjellveien 7, 4625 Flekkerøy, Norway, only 20 minutes by bus from Kristiansand city center.
-You will receive a confirmation email with the booking time that you have selected.
+The standard morning meeting time is at 9:00 AM, or 10:00 on Sundays.
+Standard meeting times are at 15:30, or 16:30 on Sundays.

 Other similarly accessible meeting points may also be used at the guide's discretion, due to factors like weather and fishing conditions.
 Note that a brief walk from your meeting point will be necessary to reach fishing spots.